Chloenotmcl/hello-world/README.md

 ## About

-Chloe and herself are making a database of things they dont know about.
+Chloe and herself are making a database of things she doesn't know about.
 You'll be able to add things as well.

 ### Things we don't know about